buchacm/manfred.buchacher.github.io/02publications.markdown

 - _The Newton-Puiseux algorithm and effective algebraic series,_ Journal of Algebra, 688, 284-306, 2026 <a href="https://www.sciencedirect.com/science/article/pii/S0021869325005642" target="_blank" rel="noopener"> [link] </a>

   We explain how to encode an algebraic series by finite data and how to do effective arithmetic on the level of these encodings.
 The reasoning is based on the Newton-Puiseux     algorithm and an effective equality test for algebraic series.
-Furthermore, we discuss how to derive information about the support of an algebraic series.
+We also discuss how to derive information about the support of an algebraic series.
 Based thereon, we show how to identify the polynomial and rational solutions of a polynomial equation.

 - _Inhomogeneous restricted lattice walks,_ with Manuel Kauers, Séminaire Lotharingien de Combinatoire, 82B, Art.
 75, 12pp, 2019 <a href="https://www.mat.univie.ac.at/~slc/wpapers/FPSAC2019/75.pdf" target="_blank" rel="noopener"> [link] </a>

   We consider inhomogeneous lattice walk models in a half-space and in the quarter plane.
 For the models in a half-space, we show by a generalization of the kernel method to linear systems of functional equations that their generating functions are always algebraic.
 For the models in the quarter plane, we have carried out an experimental classification of all models with small steps.
 We discovered many (apparently) D-finite cases for most of which we have no explanation yet.

 - _Quadrant walks starting outside the quadrant,_ with Manuel Kauers and Amélie Trotignon, Séminaire Lotharingien de Combinatoire, 75B, Art.
 26, 11pp, 2021 <a href="https://www.mat.univie.ac.at/~slc/wpapers/FPSAC2021/26Buchacher.pdf" target="_blank" rel="noopener"> [link] </a>